 The impact of COVID-19 is far reaching.
 We’ve developed resources to help you make sense of it all.

-Here are some key items from M-20-17 for federal agencies to consider (M-20-17 is a directive to federal agencies and does not provide an automatic exemption of these items to non-federal entities.
-Although, given the directives, non-federal entities can reach out to their cognizant agency or grantor for appropriate exemptions.)
+Here are some key items from these memos for federal agencies to consider.
+Note: The memos are directives to federal agencies and do not provide an automatic exemption of these items to non-federal entities.
+Although, given the directives, non-federal entities can reach out to their cognizant agency or grantor for appropriate exemptions.

 In general, federal agencies have been directed to grant extensions for active registrations in the System for Award Management (SAM), provide flexibility with application deadlines, provide truncated notice of emergency funding opportunities, and grant no cost-extensions where necessary.
 In general, OMB is directing federal agencies to allow for maximum flexibility to keep business going and cut through red tape.

-Federal agencies may allow entities to charge payroll to active federal awards, if it is consistent with the their emergency policies and procedures.
+Many entities that receive federal funds have found themselves in situations where they are continuing to pay staff salaries during mandated closures.
+This has raised questions about whether the entities may continue to pay employees during COVID-19 closures and charge those costs to a federal program.
+There is not a definitive answer that can be applied to all entities; however, federal agencies may allow entities to charge payroll to active federal awards if it is consistent with their emergency policies and procedures.
 Although employees may not be working as normal, funding may still be available for payroll.
 Recipients will be required to maintain records and cost documentation to substantiate charging of salaries and other project activities costs related to interruption of operations or services.

 Costs due to closure of events or other unexpected costs as a result of COVID-19 may be recouped and charged to the federal award with federal approval.
 However, entities should not assume that additional funding will later be provided (i.e. this may be a budget transfer).
 Costs that previously required prior written approval may now be allowable without approval if they are consistent with other Uniform Guidance cost principles.
 In addition, federal agencies may waive two procurement requirements: geographical preferences and contracting with disadvantaged businesses.